 There are three anchorages under the rear section of the car's rear window shelf on sedans and in the back of the rear seat in wagons.
-When the car is delivered, the holes for these anchorages are covered by plastic screws.
-In cars designated for Canada, one top tether anchorage set will be in the glove box.
+When the car is delivered, the holes for these anchorages are covered by plastic covers.
+In cars designed for Canada, on top tether anchorage set will be in the glove box.
 The top tether anchorage set includes the top tether anchorage plate, an 5/16 UNC bolt (30 mm long) and a plastic trim cover.
-If another set is needed, consult your Volvo dealer.
+I f another set is needed, consult your Volvo dealer.